webix-hub/docs/data/desktop/data_scheme.md

 And called:

-- for each data item, while initial data loading;
 - for updated items, while data reloading;
 - for the specified item, when the [update](api/datastore_updateitem.md) method is called.